pmerienne/trident-ml/README.md

 Trident-ML is a realtime online machine learning library.
-It allows you to build real time predictive features using scalable online algorihms.
+It allows you to build real time predictive features using scalable online algorithms.
 This library is built on top of [Storm](https://github.com/nathanmarz/storm), a distributed stream processing framework which runs on a cluster of machines and supports horizontal scaling.
 The packaged algorithms are designed to fit into limited memory and processing time but they don't work in a distributed way.